 USDA Food Program: NFK’s Kids Zone is a proud sponsor of this daily meal program.
 During the school year, all students receive a professionally-prepared and free, nutritious supper through the Child & Adult Care Food Program (CACFP).
 In the summer months, all students receive a free lunch and afternoon snack as part of the Summer Food Service Program (SFSP).
 Children need a variety of nutrient-rich foods during their critical years of development and the USDA Meal Program provides this.

 Iron Chef Competition

 The Kids Zone’s My Health, My Life Project consists of three elements; Health and Nutrition Classes, Fitness and Sports and the Community Garden.
 The project offers a combination of classroom-style learning, hands-on projects, cooking classes, a variety of sports, a running club and an organic community garden.
-Classes and activities are taught by NFK staff, partner organizations (OSU Extension Services) and community volunteers.
+Classes and activities are taught by NFK staff, OSU Extension Service partners and community volunteers.
 Another primary partner and funding source towards the project is Samaritan Health Services.
 Samaritan Health has provided funding each year from the hospital’s “Social Accountability Fund,” therefore investing in the healthy development of children in Lincoln County, Oregon.

 Kids Zone-OCCC Young Entrepreneurs!